How to apply for the ECTEG courses materials?

 • OSCE, UNODC, Council of Europe, CEPOL, Europol, OLAF, Eurojust, European Defence Agency, Frontex, Interpol.

-We strongly advise to apply only for what you will use as, by signing the agreement you have to contribute to ECTEG materials quality improvement by providing feedback on courses you applied for, including statistics and comments.
+We strongly advise to apply only for what your organisation will use as, by signing the agreement, you have to contribute to ECTEG materials quality improvement by providing feedback on courses you applied for, including statistics and comments.

-Applications are to be done in writing by using the official application form provided by ECTEG.
-The form should be filled, dated, printed and signed to be scanned to a PDF file and sent to the ECTEG board.
+Applications should be made in writing using the official application form (below) provided by ECTEG.
+The form should be filled, dated, printed and signed to be scanned and saved as a PDF file.
+It must be then sent to the ECTEG Board by email.

 • Name of the module the application is issued for.

-• If used as it, fully or partially, or modified in any form.
+• If material is used as it is, fully or partially, or modified in any form.

-• If ECTEG materials will be, fully or partially translated, in which languages(s).
+• If ECTEG materials will be, fully or partially translated and in which languages(s).

-• Clear description of the student target group and how many students are planned to be trained for this set of sessions.
+• Clear description of the student target group and number of students planned to be trained for this set of sessions.

-• How many training sessions are scheduled and during which period.
+• Number of training sessions scheduled and during which period.

-• Signed by the authority with the legal power to engage the applicant organisation and affixed with the organisation’s official stamp.
+• Signature by the authority with legal power to engage the applicant organisation and affixed with the organisation’s official stamp.

-• In case needed, the letter shall be signed and stamped by the supporting entity as described in the previous section.
+• If necessary, the letter should be signed and stamped by the supporting entity as described in the previous section.

 • The course manager will be responsible for implementing any recommendations from the course training manual about classroom installation and configuration, how network configuration and computer settings are applied, and to provide the number of advised trainers.

-• When modifying or translating ECTEG materials, to follow ECTEG’s course development standards.
+• When modifying or translating ECTEG materials, it is necessary to follow ECTEG’s course development standards.

 • Providing the ECTEG Board as soon as possible, and at least 4 weeks before the first training sessions, date(s) and place(s) where the session(s) will be organised and inform the ECTEG Board as soon as possible in case of change.